mechmotum/mechmotum.github.io/content/pages/jobs.rst

 If you would like to work on a project for your Master's thesis in the lab please send a letter explaining your interest in the lab, CV or resume, and any other relevant information to j.k.moore@tudelft.nl.
-Include whether you have been accepted to the program already or have or have not applied.
+Include whether you have been accepted to the University or have not applied yet.

 If you'd like to see what some of the possibilities for projects are, I post non-confidential project ideas to this Github repository:

 https://github.com/mechmotum/ideas/issues

-If any of these interest you, be sure to let me know in your introduction email.
+I will provide any confidential projects available in personal discussion with you.
+If any of these projects interest you or you have a project idea that is similar, be sure to let me know in your introduction email.

 Undergraduate
 =============

 Undergraduates are welcome to join the lab to get research and engineering experience.
-Undergraduates will start with a two week trial period.
+Undergraduates will start with a one month trial period.
 Please send a letter explaining your interest in the lab, CV or resume, and any other relevant information to j.k.moore@tudelft.nl.

 UC Davis Positions